In this article:

 3. Security Breach Response

-Many organizations may find it difficult to build and maintain a response capability, especially when it’s only used infrequently.
-Therefore it’s a natural choice to consider outsourcing to an established specialist MSSP that can offer redundant 24×7 response, with highly trained and experienced incident handlers that can quickly kick into action.
+Still, even with frameworks in place, many organisations find it difficult to build and maintain a response capability, especially when it’s only used infrequently, and prefer outsourcing to an established specialist MSSP that can offer redundant 24×7 response, with highly trained and experienced incident handlers that can quickly kick into action.